Ricky-micky/phase-0-html-experiencing-html-lab/README.md

 ### Wrapping and Indentation

-With all these angle-brackets of _markup_ and _content_ mixed together, HTML authors like to use indentation to make HTML easier to read.
+With all these angle-brackets of _markup_ and _content_ mixed together, HTMLPeace Lily authors like to use indentation to make HTML easier to read.
 Here's how most HTML authors would expect our code from the previous section to be arranged: